-- a. be aware of the terms of authority of the examination set out in contract, statute or Queen's Bench Rules, whichever applies. - b. treat the claimant pursuant to the same ethical obligations as would apply to any patient.
+- a. be aware of the terms of authority of the examination set out in contract, statute or King's Bench Rules, whichever applies. - b. treat the claimant pursuant to the same ethical obligations as would apply to any patient.
 The physician should be fair, compassionate and empathetic while also objective and non-partisan. - provide a report that is fair, objective, impartial and scientifically sound.
-Physicians must clearly identify any limitations on the comprehensiveness of any NTME conducted and report provided. - d. complete the NTME and provide the report in a timely manner. - e. comply with any legal requirements regarding the presence of observers and recordings.
-In the absence of legal requirements, physicians must give claimants the option of having an observer present during any intimate examination and must permit claimants to have an observer present during any examination unless the physician reasonably believes that the observer's presence will likely impact the examination. - f. inform any observer who is present during the examination that they cannot interfere or intervene in any way during the examination. - g. obtain consent from all parties involved with respect to observers or recordings. - h. document all findings, as well as the start and end time of the NTME. - i. retain a record of the NTME which includes: - o the presence and name of any interpreter, chaperone and/or observers; - o the final report, any interim reports and the informed consent document; - the contract (if any); - o notes of history and physical examination; - o audio and/or video recordings if made by the physician; and - a list of and copies of sources of ancillary information reviewed and relied upon by the physician.

-The records must be prepared and retained in accordance with legislative and bylaw requirements.

-- 3.5 In the event of a clinically significant finding during the NTME, physicians must disclose to the claimant any significant medical condition requiring treatment that is discovered during the examination, and provide a recommendation that the claimant seek treatment for the condition. - 3.6 If the claimant is in imminent risk of serious harm and requires emergent or urgent medical intervention, the examining physician must, with the claimant's consent, communicate the finding to the claimant's primary health-care provider. - 3.7 If the claimant is in imminent risk of serious harm and requires emergent or urgent medical intervention but does not have a primary health-care provider or does not provide consent to notify them, the physician must provide any necessary care that is within the physician's scope of practice or direct the claimant to the emergency department or to another health-care provider who is available to provide any necessary care and follow-up.
+Physicians must clearly identify any limitations on the comprehensiveness of any NTME conducted and report provided. - d. comply with any legal requirements regarding the presence of observers and recordings.
+In the absence of legal requirements, physicians must give claimants the option of having an observer present during any intimate examination and must permit claimants to have an observer present during any examination unless the physician reasonably believes that the observer's presence will likely impact the examination. - e. inform any observer who is present during the examination that they cannot interfere or intervene in any way during the examination. - f. obtain consent from all parties involved with respect to observers or recordings. - 3.5 In the event of a clinically significant finding during the NTME, physicians must disclose to the claimant any significant medical condition requiring treatment that is discovered during the examination, and provide a recommendation that the claimant seek treatment for the condition. - 3.6 If the claimant is in imminent risk of serious harm and requires emergent or urgent medical intervention, the examining physician must, with the claimant's consent, communicate the finding to the claimant's primary health-care provider. - 3.7 If the claimant is in imminent risk of serious harm and requires emergent or urgent medical intervention but does not have a primary health-care provider or does not provide consent to notify them, the physician must provide any necessary care that is within the physician's scope of practice or direct the claimant to the emergency department or to another health-care provider who is available to provide any necessary care and follow-up.
+In the event that a physician must provide care, documentation should be created and retained in accordance with the requirements of bylaw 23.1.